GDGVIT/spotify-collab-backend/contributing.md

   - [ ] Error check for value already existing - 422
 - [ ] Auth
 - [x] Integration with the API
+- [ ] Encryption of refresh token in the db
 - [ ]

 ## Getting Started